-Discovered in 1960, the North Wing of this remarkable building is an important attraction for anyone interested in learning more about Roman life, art and architecture.
+Discovered in 1960, the North Wing of the Roman villa at Fishbourne is an important attraction for anyone interested in learning more about Roman life, art and architecture.

 Among the remarkable remains of the North Wing, lie over twenty mosaics including the spectacular Cupid on a Dolphin.
-Visitors can also view the under floor heating system, and corridors from the elevated walkways.
+Visitors can also view the under-floor heating system, and corridors from the elevated walkways.

 How did it look in Roman times?

 If you’re curious to know how Fishbourne Palace may have looked when it was first built, enjoy the introductory film on show at the Palace showing how it may have looked 2,000 years ago.

 Free guided tours are also available every day if you’re keen to know more.

 Fishbourne Roman Palace’s Museum Gallery displays a wide range of Roman objects found during excavations on the site.

 Step back in time as you admire these rare finds and compare them with what we have today.
 From beautiful jewellery, personal items and a sculptured marble head that is believed to be a rare image of the Emperor Nero as a child, you’ll be surprised what’s in store.

 Fishbourne Roman Palace Gardens

 While visiting the Palace, immerse yourself in the beautiful Roman garden, carefully replanted to its original plan, featuring box hedging and staked espalier fruit trees.